 - AE 1400 (1 hr) is highly recommended for academic success.
 AE 1400 is a free choice elective, however, this program does not require free choice electives. - Students pursuing a B.S. in Ed. must take a biology prefix.
 The second science course chosen must be from a different prefix from the list of choices in the Undergraduate Catalog.
-At lease one course must have a laboratory. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
+At lease one course must have a laboratory. - The courses listed for this semester constitute the professional education (student teaching) block.
+The student should not take any other courses during this semester. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
 These courses are indicated on this guide in bold italics.
 Take the College-BASE exam the semester following completion of the 15 hour set of General Education courses.
-Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program and prior to taking 4000-level Education courses. - See www.ucmo.edu/cert for statement and information (including application) on admission to teacher education.
-Full admission is required before student teaching and enrollment in professional education classes.
+Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program. - See www.ucmo.edu/cert for statement and information (including application) on admission to teacher education.
+Full admission is required before enrollment in professional education classes and student teaching.
 The application for student teaching is due approximately one year in advance.